Areas of Interest

 Pilot wave theory endows particles with definite positions at all times governed by deterministic dynamics.
 However, individual particle trajectories are generically undetectable by experiment.
 This idea might seem to be contested in light of two proposals: (1) So-called `weak velocity measurements', allegedly detecting Bohmian trajectories by weakly probing a quantum system without essentially disturbing it, and (2) the so-called `surrealistic' trajectories experiment which supposedly establishes a conflict between the `actual' position of a particle and its position derived from pilot wave theory.
 Although both attempts shed light on the nature of Bohmian particles, neither constitute empirical or theoretical evidence in favour or against pilot wave theory.
 Both instances admit a straightforward standard quantum mechanical interpretation compatible with the predictions of Bohmian theories.
 It is concluded that the puzzles arise from the absence of a coherent account of what quantum mechanical measurements signify.

-Epistemic Boundaries and Quantum Indeterminacy: What Local Observers Can (Not) Predict (2023)
+Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict (2023)

 One of quantum theory's salient lessons is its inherent indeterminacy.
 That is, generic physical states imply uncertainty for the outcomes of measurements.
 We formally define and address whether quantum uncertainty could be fundamental or whether post-quantum theories can offer predictive advantage whilst conforming to the Born rule on average.
 We present a no-go claim combining three aspects: predictive advantage, signal-locality, and the epistemic relationship between quantum observers.
 The results of the analysis lead to the conclusion that there exists a fundamental limitation on genuine predictive advantage over standard quantum probabilities.
 However, we uncover a fascinating possibility: when the assumption of 'reliable intersubjectivity' between different observers is violated, subjective predictive advantage can, in principle, exist.
 This, in turn, entails an epistemic boundary between different observers of the same theory.
 The findings reconcile us to quantum uncertainty as an aspect of limits on Nature's predictability.